Insurance for Travel Medical Emergencies

 Some countries actually require visiting United States citizens to have a travel medical insurance plan before being allowed to enter:

-- Countries covered by the Schengen visa: 26 European countries in that allow you travel between them without border control
+Countries covered by the Schengen visa: 26 European countries in that allow you travel between them without border control.
+If you require a Schengen visa to visit these countries, you'll need travel medical insurance.

 †For definitions, please refer to the policy.